Donations made here will go towards providing epilepsy education to children and teachers in schools in Simcoe County.

 Donate directly to the Purple Pumpkin Project; Money raised will go towards providing epilepsy and seizure first-aid education to local classrooms.
-We’re registered with the CRA, and your gift of $20 or more will be tax deductible.
+We’re registered with the CRA, and your gift of $20 or more will be tax-deductible.

 Start a Best Decorated Purple Pumpkin contest in your office and auction them off to clients or colleagues.